Bloomberg Ranks Stonehill’s Business Program Among Best in U.S.

 Those multicultural domestic populations, which have become such a powerful force in our economy, bring with them their culture, history, arts, customs and religions.
 As a result, their expectations on the delivery of goods and services require uniquely developed business skills along with broad cultural awareness.

-Building on Stonehill’s liberal arts foundation, the International Business Program provides the flexibility to study international concepts by taking courses outside of the business department.
-Students can choose from a variety of course offerings including:
+Building on Stonehill’s liberal arts foundation, the International Business Program at Stonehill College provides the flexibility to study international concepts by taking courses outside of the business department.
+International Business students can choose from a variety of course offerings including:

 - Cultural Anthropology